 The dimensions of these seeds, encompassing length, width, and thickness were measured through the analysis of a sample consisting of 100 seeds for each crop.
 Subsequently, the geometric mean diameter was also computed.
-The frequency distribution of length, width and thickness of maize and pigeonpea seeds are shown in Fig. 3 to Fig. 8.
 For maize, the measurements spanned from 8.91 to 10.54 mm in length, 7.24 to 9.27 mm in width, 3.44 to 5.35 mm in thickness and 6.05 to 8.00 mm in geometric mean diameter.
-Meanwhile for pigeonpea, the dimensions ranged from 6.23 to 7.79 mm in length, 4.81 to 6.26 mm in width, 4.42 to 5.51 mm in thickness and 4.91 to 6.37 mm in geometric mean diameter.
+Fig. 3 to Fig. 5 illustrate the frequency distribution of length, width and thickness of maize seeds.